🎉🎉🎉 Save 30% on The Online Prenatal Class for Couples THIS WEEKEND ONLY with code FOOLMENOT (that's almost $60)

 How do I encapsulate my placenta?

-I would ask around in some mother’s groups.
+If it is something you want to do, I would ask around in some mother’s groups.
 Many doulas do it, that’s who I have seen doing it most frequently.
-Just call them and get some quotes as to what the best price with the best service.
+Just call them and get some quotes as to what the best price with the best service (and has a process for cleanliness).

 What should I ask of the person who is encapsulating it?